Thomas Grant Cretney

 Thomas Grant Cretney (August 20, 1870 - April 16, 1938) was an American politician and businessman.

+Biography

 Born in the town of Ridgeway, Iowa County, Wisconsin, Cretney was a building contractor and President of the State Bank of Arena.
 Cretney was also in the real estate business and had invented and patented a system of traffic signs.
 Cretney served as president of the village of Ridgeway.
 In 1915, Cretney served in the Wisconsin State Assembly as a Republican.
 He then moved to Madison, Wisconsin and served as sergeant at arms in the Wisconsin Assembly.
-Cretney died in Madison, Wisconsin after a long illness, leaving an estate valued at $13,500.
+Cretney died in Madison after a long illness, leaving an estate valued at $13,500.